jmacenka/jmacenka.github.io/_posts/tutorials/2023-01-08-example-setup-iot.md

 Get the public IP (or private IP if you went another way) of the VM/Resource you created on your Cloud-Platform and visit the `http://<YOUR IP Address>:1800` endpoint to check your Node-Red instance as well as the `http://<YOUR IP Address>:3000` for Grafana.

-> Please note that you are shipping your login credentials over an **unencrypted HTTP** connection which IS A DEFINITE NO-GO FOR PRODUCTION and **only acceptable for demonstration purposes**.
+> Please note that while logging in you are shipping your login credentials over an **unencrypted HTTP** connection which is a definite NO-GO for any production environment and **only acceptable for demonstration purposes**.
 {: .prompt-danger }

 ### Guided tour wanted?